luikyv/backend-challenge/README.md

 to make changes on existing code.
 - We assumed there will be just one set of business rules for JWTs.
 That means every JWT must comply with all the business rules defined.
-However, if we'd have, let's say, two sets of rules, we could easily refactor the code to separate the rule validators by, for instance, creating one interface for each group of rules.
+However, if we'd have, let's say, two sets of rules, we could easily refactor the code to separate the rule validators by, for instance, creating an interface for the TokenValidator class.
+Then we could implement multiple TokenValidators.
 - We assumed that the values of the claims in a JWT are always Strings.

 ## Class Diagram